-I've been a suburban Dad (and "Mom") for a number of years, but with the boys out of the house, I find adjusting to a different lifestyle a bit daunting.
+I've been a suburban Dad (and "Mom") for a number of years, but with the boys out of the house, I'm adjusting to a different lifestyle now.
 I'm still a kid at heart, and trying to balance that with being a "responsible adult" is an interesting challenge.
 I can be articulate and refined, but can slip into southern working class with ease.
 Odd for a college brat who grew up in Delaware, Oregon, and Florida.
-I tend to be a homebody, comfortable with just sitting on the patio with a glass of wine (or a microbrew) and something cooking on the grill with the sunshine on my face and just enjoying the day.
+I tend to be a homebody, comfortable with just sitting on the patio with a glass of wine or a beer, with something cooking on the grill with the sunshine on my face and just enjoying the day.
 Lately I've spent much of my time trying to figure out how I should repair/remodel my house (it's a long story) Update: About halfway done!.
 I will warn all those who care to know that I have a sarcastic sense of humor that can run a bit raunchy, but it's all in good fun! ;-) I have no clear cut goals, no driving force for money or fame, just to live a happy, content life with someone who enjoys life for the sake of life itself. (sorry, that's the product of being the son of a Social Psychologist!)

 Very casual, like maybe coffee in the afternoon or a drink after work.
 No pressure, and if things go well, we can plan a more formal or intimate setting.
 If it all goes South, we still have a few hours left in the day to call our friends and laugh about the disaster! ;-)